Allegheny-Computer-Science-101-S2023/data-abstraction-executable-examination-one-starter/README.md

 at Allegheny College, you will need to modify the source code according to the instructions inside of the five Python source code files in the `source/` directory.
 If you have questions about this examination, please see the course instructor during the examination time period.
-You must read and carefully all of the instructions in this file before starting the executable examination.
+You should read all of the instructions in this file before starting the executable examination.

 ## Add Your Name Here